po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/02-Day/02-Day-LessonPlan.md

   * 🔑 Recall that the `indexName` is what you use to access the index and the `keyPath` is the actual name of the "column."

 * Answer any questions before proceeding to the next demo.

+* Before moving on to the next activity, be sure to delete the "todoList" database from the list of IndexedDB in your browser!

 ### 19. Instructor Do: Adding and Getting Object Store Data (5 mins)